 Director, storyboard and visual artist.
 Her debut “Bark!”
 (2002) was nominated in Sundance for Grand Jury Prize and received the Special Award at Warsaw International Film Festival.
 For “The Offsiders” (2008) she granted the Audience Award in Gdynia.
 Her new movie “Amok” was released March 24th.
-Member of European Film Academy and board of Directors Guild of Poland.
+Member of European Film Academy.

 Successful author of cinematic productions as well as TV series (for HBO and other stations.)
 Both lines of work brought her worldwide acclaim.
 With over two decades of experience with film sets, she started out as a storyboarder: “Storyboards are a great learning tool for directors.
 With literature – the script – as your starting point, you get straight to thinking with framing and editing”

 She didn’t want to become a director, even though movies were in her blood – her family, both immediate and distant, is full of filmmakers, including her parents, Agnieszka Holland and Laco Adamik.
 At 9 years of age, during martial law, she left Poland with her mom and spent many years in France, Los Angeles, and then Brussels, at that time the center of the world of comics – Adamik graduated from the Comics Department at Institut Saint-Luc.